 - Change your mug color– This is a somewhat obscure suggestion, but a year or so ago a small study concluded that mug color could have an impact on how we taste our coffee.
 Specifically, using a white mug instead of a clear mug can make you perceive a coffee as more bitter and less sweet.
 If you regularly drink coffee out of a white mug, try changing it up and using a clear mug instead.

-Don’t Drink Your Coffee Black to Make Others Happy
+Don’t Change to Make Others Happy

 I think that coffee is best enjoyed black.
 If you disagree with me, that’s fine.